zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Burstable instances.md

 You can change the instance type based on the billing method:

--   For a Subscription instance, you can change the instance type by [../../../../dita-oss-bucket/SP\_2/DNA0011894323/EN-US\_TP\_9641.md\#](../../../../intl.en-US/User Guide/Instances/Change configurations.md#).
+-   For a Subscription instance, you can change the instance type by [Change configurations](../../../../intl.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md#).
 You can change the instance type to any type in the t5 instance type family, any enterprise-level instance type families, or any type within the [xn4, n4, mn4, or e4](https://www.alibabacloud.com/help/doc-detail/25378.htm) type family.

 -   For a Pay-As-You-Go instance, you can change the instance type.